 ALS is a neurodegenerative disease that affects the upper motor neurons in the brain, and the lower motor neurons, which are in the spinal cord and brainstem.
 Upper motor neuron degeneration generally causes spasticity (tightness in a muscle), while lower motor neuron degeneration causes muscle weakness, muscle atrophy (shrinkage of muscles) and twitching.

 ALS can familial, or inherited, which is passed from the parents to the children.
 Or the disease can appear sporadically — the type of ALS that doesn’t run in families often called “sporadic ALS.”

 Familial ALS is very rare.
 Only about 5 to 10 percent of ALS cases are inherited, and it usually only requires one parent to carry the genetic mutation responsible for the disease.
 Mutations in more than a dozen genes have been found to cause familial ALS.

-About 25 to 40 percent of all familial cases, however, are caused by a defect in a gene called “chromosome 9 open reading frame 72,” or C9ORF72.
+About 25 to 40 percent of all familial cases, however, is caused by a defect in a gene called “chromosome 9 open reading frame 72,” or C9ORF72.
 Some individuals with this genetic mutation may experience both motor neuron and dementia symptoms.

 Another 12 to 20 percent of familial cases result from mutations in the gene that provides instructions for the production of the copper-zinc superoxide dismutase 1 (SOD1) enzyme that binds to copper and zinc molecules to break down toxic, charged oxygen molecules — called superoxide radicals — that are byproducts of normal cell processes.
 These molecules must be broken down regularly to avoid damaging cells.
 In cases where the SOD1 enzyme is not working properly, these molecules accumulate in nerve cells and cause their death, leading to ALS.